The Cat Vaccine Shortage

-This page will be updated when things change.
-Please note that this only applies to cat vaccines.
+Please note that this only applied to cat vaccines.
 Dog and rabbit vaccines are in good supply.

 How You Can Protect Your Cat

-If your cat is overdue for vaccination, please don’t be too alarmed.
+If your cat is overdue for vaccination and there aren’t vaccines available in your area, please don’t be too alarmed.
 There are three easy ways you can reduce their risk of infection:

 If using catteries, choose from facilities like those on our list which provide individual, easily cleaned spaces, not communal areas.